cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 Our tentative work distribution is as follows:

-- **Member 1**: Responsible for developing the backend of the application, including database management and implementation of analytical functions.
+- **Peter Zhu**: Responsible for developing the backend of the application, including database management and implementation of analytical functions.
-- **Member 2**: Responsible for developing the frontend of the application, focusing on UI/UX design and implementation.
+- **Zoey Yao**: Responsible for developing the frontend of the application, focusing on UI/UX design and implementation.
-- **Member 3**: Responsible for implementing the recommendation system and integrating it with the application.
+- **Xing Zhao**: Responsible for implementing the recommendation system and integrating it with the application.
-- **Member 4**: Responsible for managing the project, coordinating between team members, and overseeing the overall development of the application.
+- **Eric Cheng**: Responsible for managing the project, coordinating between team members, and overseeing the overall development of the application.